sabin18/politico_UI/README.md

 # politico
 Politico enables citizens give their mandate to politicians running for different government offices  while building trust in the process through transparency.

+# politico
+Politico enables citizens give their mandate to politicians running for different government offices  while building trust in the process through transparency.

 ### language used to build

 #### html